jeannaw/RepData_PeerAssessment1/PA1_template.md

 ## Interval 615 contains the maximum number of steps 806
 ```

-Based on previous time series plot, We plot all the maximum number of steps of each 5-minute interval with rainbow points, and especially show the maximum number steps with $\color{red}{\text{red triangle}}$.
+Based on previous time series plot, We plot all the maximum number of steps of each 5-minute interval with rainbow points, and especially show the maximum number steps with <span style="color:red">red triangle</span>.

 ```r